wp-media/backwpup/readme.txt

 * Send logs and backups by email
 * Multi-site support only as network admin
 * Pro version and support available - [BackWPup Pro](https://backwpup.com)
+* NEW - PRO: Restore your backups with only a few clicks from your WordPress backend.
+Also available as Standalone App.

+In case you need to comply with the new GDPR regulation, check out our post [BacKWPup, Backups and GDPR](https://backwpup.com/docs/backwpup-backups-and-gdpr/).

 = Requirements =
 * WordPress 3.9 and PHP 5.3 required! (read more about [recommended php version and why you should switch to modern php](https://inpsyde.com/en/wordpress-recommended-php-version-update-php))